 - Arson: Purposefully attempting to set fire or burn any building, furnishings, personal property or equipment is not permitted. - Combustible substances: Carrying in or storing petroleum distillates such as fuels, solvents, or other highly combustible substances (or their containers, empty or full) in the residence halls is prohibited. - Fire safety equipment and false alarms: The tampering, damage, or misuse of fire safety equipment, alarms, extinguishers, exit signs, and smoke detectors is not permitted.
-This includes touching or hanging any items from sprinkler heads and over sprinkler covers.
+This includes touching or hanging any items (banners, flags, etc.) from fire sprinkler heads which may obstruct sprinkler operation.
 Falsely reporting, setting, or causing a false alarm is not permitted.